-‘Real Housewives Of Atlanta’ Kandi Burruss Sued For Not Paying Overtime Wages
+‘Real Housewives Of Atlanta’ Star Kandi Burruss Sued For Not Paying Overtime Wages

 He is now demanding a trial by jury and has asked to be granted “liquidated damages in an additional amount to equal to back pay and benefits.”

-This was The Real Housewives of Atlanta star’s response:
+This was The Real Housewives of Atlanta star’s response.

 “Defendants did not willfully violate the Fair Labor Standards Act because any acts or omissions giving rise to this action were reasonable, undertaken in good faith, and were not undertaken with reckless disregard as to whether such actions or omissions violated the FLSA.
+Defendants cannot be liable for liquidated damages.”

 Look who I caught sleeping on the job!
 Lol!